 After the meal, presents were handed out and packages were prepared to deliver to those who were not able to join them.
 Loretta had never felt more alive.
 Upon first arriving earlier in the morning, she sat down beside the woman named Esther.
 They introduced themselves to each other and shared a cup of hot chocolate made from the supplies that people who flooded the center brought in bags and boxes.
 The center hadn’t been used like this for over a decade.
 She remembered the vibrancy of the place so long ago.
 Arguments, feuds and the community stopped working together.
 It took the tragic death of a little boy on the other side of the city to bring everyone back together.
 She made trips between the kitchen, the hall, and the chair beside Esther’s.
 The day flew by in happy chaos.

-Steve said, “Thank you for giving up your day, Loretta, to help.”
+Steve said, “Thank you for giving up your day to help, Loretta.”

 Loretta said, “No … thank you.
 I’ve not enjoyed myself like this in far too long.”

-With her hand under Esther’s arm to steady her, she said, “Esther’s staying with me for a while,” and they shuffled out the door to climb into a taxi.
+With her hand under Esther’s elbow to steady her, she said, “Esther’s staying with me for a while,” and they shuffled out the door to climb into a taxi.